Caring for Elderly Parents or Partner – Web based Resources

 Relate - offers advice, relationship counselling, sex therapy, workshops, mediation, consultations and support face-to-face, by phone and through its website.

-Revitalise - a charity whoich provides respite holdays for disabled people and theitr carers.
+Revitalise - a charity which provides respite holdays for disabled people and theitr carers.

-Rica (Research Institute for Consumer Affairs) - Consumer reports on mobility and home products for people with disabilities and older people, Based on user tests by disabled and elderly people and on other original research.
+Rica (Research Institute for Disabled Consumers) - Consumer reports on mobility and home products for people with disabilities and older people, based on user tests by disabled and elderly people and on other original research.

 Royal College of Occupational Therapists - information on how to find an Occupational Therapist to help people carry out activities or develop skills they need or want to do, but physical or mental illness, disability etc prevent them.